 “you, your” means the person agreeing to these Booking Terms and Conditions, together with each person who gets onto the Craft, even if they have not paid, and each Shipper.

 3. MAKING YOUR RESERVATION WITH HOVERTRAVEL

-3.1) Once we have accepted your booking electronically (via our website, telephone or email) or in writing and issue our confirmation reference number or travel ticket, or we accept your travel booking via your travel agent, a contract comes into existence between us incorporating these Booking Terms and Conditions.
+3.1) Once we have accepted your booking electronically (via our website, Self Service Kiosk Machine, App, telephone or email) or in writing and issue our confirmation reference number or travel ticket, or we accept your booking via your travel agent, a contract comes into existence between us incorporating these Booking Terms and Conditions.

-3.3) Payment is accepted by Cash (at cashiers in Ryde & Southsea), credit or debit card at cashiers, through the website or self service machines.
+3.3) Payment is accepted by cash and gift-vouchers at cashiers in Ryde & Southsea, and credit or debit card at cashiers, through the website or self-service machines.

 3.5) Please note that you will not receive a reminder that any final payment is due and payment must be received by us in sufficient time to allow for clearance by the due date for payment.

 3.6) We reserve the right to levy a charge of 3% of the transaction value where payments are made by credit card, depending on the credit card provider rate.

 3.7) If your travel arrangements are booked via National Rail, National Express, or another third party and your travel involves Hovertravel, please be aware that the third party’s terms and conditions of payment are applicable to your booking, as they are the principal.
 However, these Booking Terms and Conditions apply for the purposes of how we provide our services to you and what we are responsible for when you travel with us.